pypa/hatch/docs/history/hatch.md

 ***Changed:***

+- Remove `pyperclip` dependency and the `--copy` flag of the `config find` command
 - Version information (for Hatch itself) is now derived from Git

 ***Added:***

+- Add standalone binaries
 - Bump the minimum supported version of Hatchling to 1.17.1

 ## [1.7.0](https://github.com/pypa/hatch/releases/tag/hatch-v1.7.0) - 2023-04-03 ## {: #hatch-v1.7.0 }